zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 Of course, the drafter also has an explicit choice about who to take from the available player pool.
 So they are making two decisions simultaneously for each pick: a player $p$ and a weighting $j$.

-If a drafter has a function which relates $p$ and $j$ to their objective function, they can use it to work backwards and find the $p$ and $j$ that yield a strong value of their objective function.
+If they were equipped with a function translating $p$ and $j$ into their probability of victory, a drafter could work backwards and find good choices of $p$ and $j$.
 The next section describes how to derive the function, and the section after that describes how to use it to optimize $p$ and $j$.

 ## 2. Calculating H-score based on $p$ and $j$